keith-turner/webindex/docs/code-guide.md

 changes in reference counts for a URI.
 It pushes these changes in reference counts to the Domain Map and URI Exporter.

+Changes to URI reference counts are aggregated per domain and `+1` and `-1` updates are queued for the domain map.

 **Code:** [UriMap.java][UriMap]

 ### Domain Map Observer

+This is a Collision Free Map that tracks per domain information.
+When its notified that domain counts changed, it pushes updates to the export queue to update the Query table.

+**Code:** [DomainMap.java][DomainMap]

 ### Page Exporter

 For each URI, the Query table contains the URIs that reference it.
 This export